 - Poor motor skills

-Now keep in mind, we’re talking about marijuana and young adults.
 All of this is happening while the brain is still developing.
 So the impact seems temporary.
 But with repeated, heavy, or prolonged use, the brain begins to function differently.
 As a result, you may struggle to manage your mood, chronic pain, lack of appetite, or trouble getting motivated with age.
 To make matters worse, because marijuana is legal in many places, those licensed can grow it freely.
-This has allowed for greater investment in research and development.
-So the amount of THC found in modern marijuana is four to five times higher than 25 years ago.
+This has allowed for more significant investment in research and development.
+The amount of THC found in modern marijuana is four to five times higher than 25 years ago.

-If you continue to abuse marijuana despite the damage it’s doing in your life, that usage has likely reached the level of marijuana addiction.
+If you continue to abuse marijuana despite its damage to your life, that usage has likely reached the level of marijuana addiction.
 And it’s time to rethink how harmless you believe marijuana is to your brain.
 Is it stealing your happiness, your health, and your future?